 - Bob Dylan in 1971 – taking more time out but producing two brilliant songs.

-- Dylan in 1972.
-Still not writing much, but what he wrote gave a hint of what might come next…
+- Bob Dylan in 1972.
+Still not writing much, but what he wrote gave us a hint

 - Bob Dylan in 1973: moving into the second round of unadulterated genius